- Robert Mueller will testify before Congress on July 24 in regard to Russian meddling in the 2016 election.

 - With inflation, the cost of presidential impeachment today could be close to $2 million or more.

-Michael Cohen, former personal attorney to President Donald Trump, publicly testified before the House Oversight and Reform Committee on Feb.
-27. His testimony covered some of the most controversial and complex allegations linked to the president, including Trump’s business deals and hush-money payments.
+But Mueller’s testimony won’t be the first one of its kind — it won’t even be the first of 2019.
+Earlier this year on Feb.
+27, Michael Cohen, former personal attorney to President Donald Trump, publicly testified before the House Oversight and Reform Committee.
+His testimony covered some of the most controversial and complex allegations linked to the president, including Trump’s business deals and hush-money payments.

 Attitudes toward the hearing in the lead-up split sharply along party lines.
 Virginia Democrat and chairman of the Oversight subcommittee Gerald Connolly was adamant about Cohen having a story to tell.
 Meanwhile, Republican Jim Jordan, a representative of Ohio and the Oversight subcommittee’s main Republican on the panel, didn’t believe anything would be gained from the testimony.
 According to Jordan, Democrats were using Cohen’s testimony to further their political aims, namely the impeachment of Trump.

 Some anti-Trump Democrats in the House, such as Rep. Al Green, D-Texas, believe the Mueller report to be solid enough proof that the president is unfit to serve.
 Those wishing to see the president impeached shouldn’t hold their breath, however.
 Even if the Democrat-controlled House voted to impeach the president, such a measure would face near-certain demise once it reached the Republican-controlled Senate.
 It’s a difficult feat to impeach a president, and testimonies from Mueller and Cohen are unlikely to help achieve this goal.
 Another factor to consider about impeachment is its cost.
 Here’s a look at how much it would potentially cost the U.S. to impeach the president.